ghostfighter50/FlaskApp/README.md

 # University Management API

-The University Management API is a robust RESTful service that facilitates user authentication, course management, enrollment, and grade operations.
-It supports role-based access control (Administrator, Professor, Student) using JWT authentication and is fully documented with an OpenAPI 3.0 specification.
+The University Management API is a robust RESTful service tailored for university environments.
+It facilitates user authentication, comprehensive course management, enrollment administration, and grade operations via secure endpoints.
+Built with Flask and protected by JWT authentication, the API seamlessly integrates with a modern React Vite frontend that leverages Axios for API requests.

 ## Table of Contents